campl-ucalgary/campl/MPLCLI/examples/README.md

 Remarks.
 - This uses a memory cell to pass the game state between the two players

-## Chat room
+## Message board
-A simple chat room for two players to chat on.
+As simple message board for people to dump messages on....